efaruk/playground/log4net.Appender.Extended/readme.md

         }
     }

-If you need custom parameters, override ConvertLoggingEvent:
+If you need custom parameters other then extend, override ConvertLoggingEvent:

 	protected override ExtendedLoggingEvent ConvertLoggingEvent(LoggingEvent loggingEvent, IEnumerable<LayoutParameter> parameters)